Owning your emotions means recognizing and taking responsibility for your feelings.

-The answer then is to learn to be with all of our emotions — to learn to allow all our emotions to be ok without moving into action too quickly.
+The answer, is to learn to be with all of our emotions—to learn to allow all our emotions to be ok without moving into action too quickly.

 Here are 3 powerful ways to move past the hijack into choice.

-In the moment: So you’re sitting in a meeting and that annoying colleague is rambling on about something no one cares about and it’s the 10,000th time he’s done this, and he proposes an idea that means 10 more hours of work for you this week.
+It’s the 10,000th time he’s done this, and he proposes an idea that means 10 more work hours for you this week.

-Our heart’s pounding, our hackles are raised, and we want to either fight, flee or freeze.
+Our heart is pounding, our hackles are raised, and we want to either fight, flee or freeze.

 The most powerful thing we can do in that moment is to engage in a quick 3-step process:

-- Breathe: Take a big deep breath or two…or three and notice what you’re feeling.
+- Breathe: Take a deep breath or two… or three and notice what you’re feeling.

 - Name to tame: An emotion named is often an emotion tamed.
-While breathing, say hello to the emotion you’re feeling and that will begin to soften its impact.
+While breathing, say hello to the emotion you’re feeling, which will soften its impact.
 “Hello, anger, I feel you.
 I’m with you.”

 - State you’re safe: Talk to the feeling and let it know you’re safe.
 “Thanks for trying to protect me here.
 I’m good.
 I’m safe.
 We’ve got this.”

-This quick, internal process will take the intense energy out of the emotion and begin to counteract all those chemicals rushing through you.
+This quick, internal process will take the intense energy out of the emotion and counteract all those chemicals rushing through you.